OperationCode/operationcode_docs/community/code_of_conduct.md

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
 * Trolling, insulting/derogatory comments, and personal or political attacks.
-> Keep in mind that this is a forum with the goal of first and foremost providing help to people trying to enter the software development industry.
-While we encourage socializing, *open discussion on any subject is not the goal.* As such consider avoiding potentially controversial subjects like politics or religion.
-Be aware that you might be asked to stop conversations on these topics.
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission